WYCKSTED AND THE BEARS

 There is an amazing place in Idaho, USA that we in New Zealand love and support and it is called the Idaho Black Bear Rehabilitation or IBBR.
 This is a place where a team of people work tirelessly to help bears in need, bears that are unwell and need medical help, they may have become lost, cubs separated from their mothers for various reasons or have been orphaned due to the mother or father being hurt or killed. or bears that are simply trying to find their way home.
 Yes in this world there are wonderful people that care for the magnificent Bear but there are also the sad stories along with the warm and fuzzy ones.

-There is so much I could write about Bears as being one of my animal totems they are a part of me and my spirit, but I will leave you with the wonderful and wise words of Sally Maughan, from the start with her beloved Ruggles in 1989 to the bears recently released, a Wildlife Rehabilitator and Founder of IBBR and now past president, Sally still plays a major role in the world of Bears.
-I have chatted with this lovely lady on several occasions and what a courageous and strong woman with a great sense of humour she is, but her connection to the Bears, wow, she is indeed the Bear Lady.
-Did I mention she not only speaks Bear but Coyote too.
-The following snippet is from 'About IBBR.'
+There is so much I could write about Bears as being one of my animal totems they are a part of me and my spirit, but I will leave you with the wonderful and wise words of Sally Maughan, from the start with her beloved Ruggles in 1989 to the bears recently released, a Wildlife Rehabilitator and Founder of IBBR and now past president, Sally played a major role in the world of Bears.
+I had chatted with this lovely lady on several occasions and what a courageous and strong woman with a great sense of humour she was, but her connection to the Bears, wow, she is indeed the Bear Lady.
+Did I mention she not only spoke Bear but Coyote too.

 'Thank you for stepping into the world of bear cubs.
 We think of bears as powerful predators, elusive shadows, or mysterious creatures of the woods.
 For many, an experience with a bear means a visit to the local zoo or a brief glimpse while hiking.
 Bears embody many moods, personalities, attitudes, behaviors, and traits.
 As with people, bears are different during the various stages of their lives.
 I have the opportunity to get to know them intimately during the first eighteen months of their life.
 That is the knowledge and expertise I can share as a wildlife rehabilitator.
 After the bears leave here, they take charge of their own life and take their place in the population.
 I'll leave it to the bear experts and biologists studying bears in their natural habitat to share their knowledge of bears in the wild.